Research-Based

 what is bovine collagen

-Chances are, you’ve seen collagen floating around as an ingredient in supplements and various foods.
-Collagen is an essential protein found in the human body and is one of the main building blocks for our skin, bones, tendons, ligaments, and more.
+You’ve likely encountered collagen as an ingredient in supplements and various food products.
+Collagen is an essential protein found throughout the human body, serving as one of the primary building blocks for our skin, bones, tendons, ligaments, and other tissues.

-Although our body can create its own collagen, we can also get it from our diet.
-Eating certain foods can help boost collagen production, such as chicken, fish, eggs, citrus fruits, berries, beans, cashews, and bone broth, along with many others.
+While our body produces its own collagen, we can also obtain it through diet.
+Consuming specific foods can boost collagen production, including chicken, fish, eggs, citrus fruits, berries, beans, cashews, and bone broth.

-There are over 20 different types of collagens found in the human body, each providing different benefits and functions from the other.
-The most common types of collagens include collagen I, II, III, and IV.
+The human body contains over 20 different types of collagen, each serving distinct functions and providing unique benefits.
+The most prevalent types include collagen I, II, III, and IV.

-Over recent years, collagen has become popular in the health and wellness community because of its myriad of benefits.
-Some of these include improving the elasticity and hydration of your skin, improving joint pain, and boosting muscle mass.
+In recent years, collagen has gained significant traction in the health and wellness community due to its numerous benefits.
+These include enhancing skin elasticity and hydration, reducing joint pain, and supporting muscle mass development.

 What is Bovine Collagen?

-Bovine collagen is derived from bovine animals such as bison, water buffalo, antelope, and cows.
-Of course, most supplements in the United States are mainly derived from cows.
+Bovine collagen is extracted from bovine animals such as bison, water buffalo, antelope, and cows.
+Most supplements in the United States primarily derive from cattle.

 Bovine Collagen vs. Marine Collagen